antonvzar/my_bot/README.md

 ## **Installation Instructions**

 ### **Step 1: Clone the Repository**

 ```bash
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name
 ```

 ### Step 2: Install Dependencies

 ```bash
 pip install aiogram firebase-admin
 ```

 ### Step 3: Run the bot

 ```bash
 python bot.py
 ```

+### Step 4: Open the Telegram bot through link and run it

+1. Bot username: @BootsStoreDemoBot
+2. Run the bot by using /start command

 ## **Features**

 ### 1. **Category Selection**

 - Upon starting the bot or selecting "Categories" from the main menu, users can view a list of available product categories (e.g., Shoes, Jackets, Accessories).
 - The categories are dynamically retrieved from the Firebase database.

 ### 2. **Brand Filtering**

 - After selecting a category, users are presented with a list of available brands within that category.
 - The bot dynamically generates brand options based on the data in Firebase.

 ### 3. **Series Browsing**

 - Selecting a brand will display a list of series for that brand.
 - The bot filters and organizes the series data dynamically, showing all available options for the chosen brand.

 ### 4. **Series Details**

 - After selecting a specific series, users can view detailed information, including:
   - **Brand name**
   - **Series name**